Tuesday, December 25, 2012

 The suits, reversed

-This section last modified Jan.
-19, 2017: slight revisions to reflect the variety of meanings better.
+This section modified Jan.
+19, 2017: slight revisions to reflect the variety of meanings better, then again October, 2024, to incorporate some suggestions of Patreekotheartist.

 Now for the next section, I proceed as I have been, giving the translations in existing books and cards in brackets after Etteilla’s discussion.
 For easy reference, here are my abbreviations again.